srknthbala/ai-systematic-review-screening-assistant/README.md

 ---

-# READ THIS FIRST

-## **This tool is a SECOND CHECK on screening you have already done yourself.
-It is NOT a screening procedure.**
+## **This tool should be used as a SECOND CHECK on INDIVIDUAL screening you have already done yourself.
+It should NOT be a standalone screening procedure.**

 **Screen your records manually first.
 Do the whole title/abstract pass yourself, record your decisions, and only then run this tool over the same set and compare